 I wish I had known that you can’t plant any vegetable successfully at any time of year.
 Moreover, each vegetable has a different optimal planting window within which it will grow extremely easily.

 What should you do about this?
-Follow only the suggested sowing and planting dates of Southern California sources — not seed packets, and not general gardening books or websites.
+Follow the suggested sowing and planting dates of Southern California sources — not seed packets, and not general gardening books or websites.

 More on this topic: See my post, “Which vegetables can I plant now in Southern California.”
 Also, see my post, “Oh, the mistakes I’ve made: Planting vegetables at the wrong time.”
 And consider getting one of my gardening calendars.

 3. Natural soil building